 4. The Star of Bethlehem was a nova preceded by auspicious astrological events

 Ancient Chinese documents indicate that in 5 BCE the Chinese observed some kind of celestial event regarding a star that lasted more than 70 days.
 Koreans recorded the same thing.
 Many astronomers believe this event was a very bright nova.
-However, this nova was preceded by other auspicious celestial events that, for Greek astrologers and the Magi, portended of very momentous things to come.
+However, this nova was preceded by other auspicious celestial events that, for Greek astrologers and the Magi, portended very momentous things to come.

 Ancient astronomers were also astrologers during these times, and they looked toward the stars to foretell the future.
 Three events consisting of conjunctions and pairings of Saturn, Jupiter, Mars, and the Moon from 7 BCE to 5 or 4 BCE took place in the constellation of Pisces.
-Saturn was considered the evil planet, Jupiter was a planet of royalty, Mars was a sign of conquest, and Pisces was connected with the Jewish people.
+Saturn was considered the evil planet, Jupiter was a planet of royalty, Mars was a sign of conquest, and Pisces was connected with Jewish people.

 The events may have told of royalty (a new king) who would rise up from Judea and challenge an evil ruler of that time.
-Then in 5 BCE the wise Magi, who had been watching the heavens for signs, saw the nova in the east, which told them to begin their journey to find this new king.
+Then in 5 BCE the wise Magi, who had been watching the heavens for signs, saw the nova in the east.
+This sign told them to begin their journey to find this new king.
 Over the months it took for the Magi to travel to Bethlehem, the nova would have continued to move until it appeared to hang over the southern sky (over Bethlehem).
-For more information see Bruce Gerig’s, “Have Astronomers Found the Star of Bethlehem?”
+For more information see Bruce Gerig’s, “Have Astronomers Found the Star of Bethlehem?“

 5. Saint Nicholas was Turkish and Krampus had nothing to do with Christmas